msandoval55/pub.repo/README.md

 Remove-SPOSite -Identity <URL>
 Remove-SPODeletedSite -Identity <URL>
 ```
-**Caution**
-When you permanently delete a OneDrive, you will not be able to restore it.
+**Caution**: When you permanently delete a OneDrive, you will not be able to restore it.

 # WinDirStat